Inniscarra

-Inniscarra is a civil parish in the barony of Muskerry East, County Cork, Ireland.
+Inniscarra, or Inishcarra, is a civil parish in the barony of Muskerry East, County Cork, Ireland.
 It is located about 15km west of Cork city.
 The local GAA club is Inniscarra GAA and Dripsey GAA.
 Inniscarra is located on the north side of the River Lee.
 Inniscarra Dam is one of the two Hydro-Electric Dams on the River Lee.